Floral Daiquiri Cocktail Recipe

 Tasting Notes

-“I was expecting the rum to be far too overpowering compared to the floral ingredients when I first came across this cocktail, but it all works well together.
-I do think I would dial back the rum by maybe a ¼-½ ounce just to tone down the booziness a touch, but as is, it is very well-balanced.
-The floral liqueur and syrup still manage to shine through without feeling like you’re drinking a mouthful of flowers.
+Kendall’s Take: “I was expecting the rum to be far too overpowering compared to the floral ingredients when I first came across this cocktail, but it all works well together.
+I do think I would dial back the rum by maybe a ¼-½ ounce just to tone down the booziness a touch, but as is, the Floral Daiquiri is very well-balanced.
+The flowery liqueur and syrup still manage to shine through without feeling like you’re drinking a mouthful of florals.
 This is an exceptionally flavorful floral drink that is perfect for springtime sipping.
 Add it to your list of cocktails to try this season right now!”

 Recipe